New Student?Enroll Now

 Students who have already chosen the university to which they plan to transfer should consult that institution's catalog or department advisor and an SVCC academic advisor in planning their program.

-Click here for career information: Individualized articulation sheets for some universities are available in the advising office.
+Click here for career information: Individualized articulation sheets for some universities are available in the Student Services Center.

 Criminal History Check Policy